Great-Sun-Group/credex-core/projects/workplan/api_standard_response.md

 ## Conclusion

-The API standardization effort has established a solid foundation with:
+The API standardization effort has made significant progress with:
 - Consistent response format across endpoints
 - Strong typing with TypeScript
 - Proper error handling patterns
 - Dashboard state management
-- Pagination support
+- Improved logging and debugging
 - Clear documentation

-Continue following these patterns while updating remaining services and modules.
+The Admin module has been fully standardized, and the DevAdmin module is partially complete.
+Continue following these patterns while updating the remaining items in the Next Steps section.
 Focus on maintaining consistency while allowing for module-specific requirements.
 Keep documentation updated and ensure comprehensive test coverage.